DiffuTester: Accelerating Unit Test Generation for Diffusion LLMs via Mining Structural Pattern: Introduction

 \section{Introduction}

+Recently, Diffusion Large Language Models (dLLMs)~\cite{llada, dream} are emerging as a promising paradigm because of their unique generation paradigm, which naturally supports multi-token prediction and enables faster generation.
+An increasing number of dLLM models~\cite{dreamcoder, diffucoder} for code generation are emerging as a result of the high efficiency of dLLMs.

 Unit testing plays a vital role in software development, ensuring that a functionally discrete program unit (\eg{a method}) behaves correctly and meets the intended design expectations~\cite{UT1, gren2017relation}.
-However, manually writing high-quality Unit Tests (UTs) is often extremely time-consuming and labor-intensive~\cite{UT2}, especially in large-scale software development scenarios~\cite{shang2025large}.
-To reduce the manual burden, recent research has increasingly sought many automated approaches to generate UTs~\cite{chipounov2011s2e, tufano2020unit, fraser2011evosuite}.
-Among these, advanced Large Language Models (LLMs) have rapidly become the mainstream solution for automated Unit Test Generation (UTG), due to their strong code understanding and code generation abilities~\cite{wang2024software, bhatia2024unit}.

-In large-scale software development projects, it is often necessary to generate a substantial number of UTs, sometimes reaching hundreds or thousands~\cite{robinson2011scaling, li2006large}.
-However, most existing LLMs~\cite{hui2024qwen2, achiam2023gpt} generate UTs one token at a time during each forward pass, which substantially increases both time consumption and computational cost, leading to inefficient UTG~\cite{yang2024evaluation}.
-Fortunately, emerging Diffusion Large Language Models (dLLMs)~\cite{llada, dream} exhibit strong potential in UTG and other code-related tasks~\cite{zhang2025beyond, mercury}, which adopt a unique generation paradigm that naturally enables \textit{multi-token prediction} and \textit{flexible generation order}.
-Specifically, at each inference step, dLLMs predict a candidate token for every \texttt{[MASK]} position and then remask those with relatively low confidence according to a remasking strategy.
+Real-world code repositories are often large, requiring developers to write a substantial number of unit tests (UTs) to cover each statement and branch~\cite{robinson2011scaling, li2006large}, which is extremely time-consuming and labor-intensive~\cite{UT2, shang2025large}.
+In this context, efficiently generating unit tests becomes critically important, and dLLMs are particularly well-suited to this requirement.

 Although dLLMs are theoretically capable of generating multiple tokens in each forward pass, existing studies~\cite{zeng2025treediff, time-consuming1} typically set the number of tokens generated per step to a very small value (\eg{one or two}).
 As a result, their inference speed is often comparable to that of non-diffusion LLMs, which fail to fully exploit the efficiency advantages of dLLMs in theory~\cite{zhang2025beyond}.
 Our preliminary experiments further reveal that when the number of tokens generated per step is increased, the quality of the generated UTs degrades sharply, and in many cases, even the syntactic correctness of the test cases cannot be guaranteed (for more details, see Appendix~\ref{sec:steps}).
-This limitation greatly hinders the efficiency of dLLMs in UTG, highlighting the need for an acceleration framework specifically tailored to dLLMs for UTG.
+This limitation highlights the need for an acceleration method that can speed up unit test generation (UTG) while preserving output quality.